glouppe/info8010-deep-learning/lecture10.md

 ]

 Solving for saddle points is different from gradient descent.
-- Minimization problems yield *conservative* vector fields.
+- Minimization of scalar functions yields *conservative* vector fields.
 - Min-max saddle point problems may yield **non-conservative** vector fields.

 .footnote[Credits: Ferenc Huszár, [GANs are Broken in More than One Way](https://www.inference.vc/my-notes-on-the-numerics-of-gans/), 2017.]

+???

+A vector field is conservative when it can be expressed as the gradient of a scalar function.

 ---